Healing is possible!

 Surviving Divorce is a 14-week program in which participants will find hope, healing and community.
 It covers topics such as shock and grief, anger and forgiveness, money issues, dealing with children and a former spouse, and annulment and remarriage.

-The next Surviving Divorce class will be held on Mondays from 7-9 p.m. starting Sept.
-10 and running through Dec.
-10. at St. John the Baptist Catholic Church in Edmond.
+The next Surviving Divorce class will be held on Saturdays from 9-11 a.m. starting March 30 and running through June 29 at St. Monica in Edmond.
 For more information and to register email: firstname.lastname@example.org.

 Hope and Healing for the Catholic Family